rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 # Is Bitcoin True?

-One of the earliest reactions people have as they go down the Bitcoin rabbit hole, is the thought,
+One of the strangest reactions I had when
+ I first went down the Bitcoin rabbit hole, was the thought,

 > *Bitcoin fixes modern art?!*